 Should I buy my Metra mobile ticket before I get on the train?

 Yes.
 Buying your tickets in advance helps make sure you’re ready to go when you get on the train.
 Tickets you buy are stored on your device until you use them.
-Unused One-Way, Round Trip Plus and Weekend Tickets expire 90 days after purchase and unused 10-Ride Tickets expire a year after purchase.
+(See below for expiration periods of all ticket types.)

 Once you've bought your ticket, it stays stored on your device until you're ready to use it.
 Activate ("use") your ticket only once you're on your train.
 You can then go and do other things on your phone and come back to the ticket during your ride if asked to show your ticket later.

-- One-Way Tickets, Round Trip Plus Tickets and Weekend Passes are good for 90 days from purchase.
+- One-Way Tickets are good for 14 days from date of purchase.

-- 10-Ride Tickets are good for a year from purchase.
+- 10-Ride Tickets are good for 90 days from date of purchase.

 - Monthly Passes are good from the first day of the calendar month and until noon on the first business day of the following calendar month.